loldexio/LoldexProtocol/README.md

 # LoldexProtocol

 Loldex is an open protocol that facilitates trustless, purely smart contract driven, low friction exchange of Ethereum-based assets.
+Harnessing the power of unlimited side chains to power the future of digital assets finance.
 For more information on how it works, check out the protocol specification.

 ## Developed Smart Contracts